ArduPilot/ardupilot_wiki/plane/source/docs/guide-elevon-plane.rst

 Now that the elevons are configured correctly, verify your RC inputs.
 In FBWA with the airplane level, command pitch-up from your transmitter and confirm that the elevons both rise.
-Command a roll to the right from your transmitter and confirm that the the right elevon rises and the left elevon lowers.
+Command a roll to the right from your transmitter and confirm that the right elevon rises and the left elevon lowers.
 If this is incorrect, read the :ref:`RC inputs <rc-throw-trim>` page to fix your rc